wnfs-wg/rs-wnfs/README.md

     sh script/wnfs.sh setup
     ```

-  - This lets you run the `wnfs.sh` script with just the `wnfs` command.
+  - This lets you run the `wnfs.sh` script as a command.

     ```bash
     wnfs help